Brand Growth & SEO

 What Is Retargeting Marketing A Definition

-Retargeting (or remarketing) is a nifty little trick marketers have up their sleeves.
+Retargeting (or remarketing) is a clever marketing strategy that marketers have up their sleeves.
 It’s all about reconnecting with people who have shown interest – like a friendly reminder saying, “Hey, remember us?”

 But here's the kicker: It is not merely about bothering people.